LordAfterEight/rusty-vm/asm/README.md

 ```noop``` Simply makes the CPU do nothing for one cycle.
 Example:
 ```ruby
-noop    # Returns from a subroutine.
-This doesn't take any arguments
+noop    # Makes the CPU do nothing for one cycle
 ```
 </details>